Turbo Takeaways

 Is There Really a Grocery Stimulus for Seniors?

 However, financial expert and founder and managing director of Reichert Asset Management LLC, Brad Reichert, notes that some changes have been made to increase social security income.
-“To combat the continuing effects of inflation on the average American senior citizen, the Social Security Administration has announced the Cost of Living Adjustments (COLA) for 2024 will be another annual benefit increase of +3.2%, the same as in 2023, starting with the January 2024 payment,” Reichert explains.
+“To combat the continuing effects of inflation on the average American senior citizen, the Social Security Administration has announced the Cost of Living Adjustments (COLA) for 2024 will be another annual benefit increase of +3.2%.”
+Reichert explains.

 Why Seniors Need Food Stimulus

-Ethnic and racial minorities are even more vulnerable to food insecurity and hunger.
-Hunger can take a severe toll on the health and nutrition of older adults.
-It can put them at risk for several chronic conditions like diabetes, asthma, and depression.
+Ethnic and racial minorities are at an even higher risk of food insecurity and hunger.
+This can severely impact the health and nutrition of older adults, increasing their risk for chronic conditions such as diabetes, asthma, and depression.

 While there are several programs and food cards for seniors, the participation rate is quite low.
-Seniors face several barriers related to enrollment, including the potential negative stigma associated with receiving public assistance, as well as technology and mobility challenges, which contribute to the low enrollment rate.
+Seniors often encounter barriers when enrolling in these programs, including the potential negative stigma associated with receiving public assistance.
+Technology and mobility challenges also contribute to the low enrollment rate.

 It’s estimated that a food-specific stimulus payment for seniors can potentially help millions of vulnerable older adults dealing with food insecurity.
 It can provide them with the financial means required to get access to nutritious food that can support their physical and mental well-being.